How to Succeed as a Harvard Premed

 This means that to succeed as a Harvard premed, you’ll have your work cut out for you.
 You will have to maintain top-tier grades amongst a pool of top-tier students and go above and beyond to ensure you gather enough extracurriculars, research, and shadowing experience to get accepted into medical school.

 The good news is that Harvard’s connections and the greater Boston area offer some of the nation's best research and shadowing opportunities.
-Indeed, if your dream is to become a physician-scientist, there’s no better place to begin your journey and make connections, with Harvard Medical School ranked #1 in research by US News and World Report.
+Indeed, if your dream is to become a physician-scientist, there’s no better place to begin your journey and make connections.
+While Harvard Medical School was ranked #1 in research by US News and World Report in 2023, it—along with many other top schools—opted out of participating in the rankings in 2024.
+However, it clearly remains a key driver of medical research globally.

 In this guide, we’ll look at how to carefully plan your time as a Harvard premed to get all the benefits of a Harvard education and still be able to navigate the uncertain seas of premed life.
 We’ll include insights into how to construct a class schedule where you can excel, how to find outstanding extracurricular activities, and how to negotiate the application process, setting you on your way to a white coat.